anshul249/Nessus_Nmap/README.md

 2. Use the command: python NmapNessus.py <Nessus_CSV_File>

-You can always add to the repository, scripts.csv, in case of issues missed out.
+You can always add new findings to the repository, scripts.csv, in case of issues missed out.